-Gardens of Light, Montreal's depiction of one of Imperial China's most beautiful ancient traditions resembles the Lantern Festival in many ways.
+Gardens of Light, which is Montreal's depiction of one of Imperial China's most beautiful ancient traditions resembles the Lantern Festival in many ways.
 But it's not held on the 15th day of the Chinese New Year.
-Instead, the Montreal Botanical Garden's annual Gardens of Light event coincides with one of China's other favorite festivals, the Moon Festival, a harvest season celebration also observed in Taiwan, Vietnam, Singapore, Malaysia, and other Asian nations.
+Instead, the Montreal Botanical Garden's annual Gardens of Light event coincides with one of China's other favorite festivals: the Moon Festival, a harvest season celebration also observed in Taiwan, Vietnam, Singapore, Malaysia, and other Asian nations.
 The Moon Festival is a joyous celebration that features filled mooncakes wrapped in pretty boxes and often gifted to show appreciation to others.